Pier extending over still lake with bird in the sky.

 Explore community development through a variety of adventure activities.
 Step out of your comfort zone.
 Learn theories of group dynamics.
 Develop team and leadership skills.

-Join Associate Professor Luis Columna and Distinguished Teaching Faculty Cindy Kuhrasch from the Department of Kinesiology.
+Join program leaders Luis Columna and Cindy Kuhrasch from the Department of Kinesiology.

 Click program link for eligibility and additional details.